 Wild animals in circuses

 We don't believe animals should be subjected to the conditions of circus life.
-Regular transport, cramped and bare temporary housing, forced training and performance, loud noises and crowds of people are often unavoidable realities for the animals.
+This is because of the constant travelling, the cramped transport, the small temporary housing, forced training and performance.
+The loud noises and crowds of people are often upsetting or frightening for performing animals.

 Do circuses still use animals?